Frequently asked questions about Amherst Systems services.

 Are the managed plans limited to one server?

 Yes.
 Managed Lite, Managed Standard, and Managed Pro are published as one-server plans.
-Multi-server environments and broader scope are custom quoted.
+They can be applied to managed VPS or managed dedicated deployments, while multi-server environments and broader scope are custom quoted.

 What counts as emergency work?